-Whilst the Board believes the CTP will be returned to commercial production under the NST HoA, there are risks and uncertainties.
+As reported above, the Company has entered into the NST HoA.
+Whilst the Board believes, the CTP will be returned to commercial production, there are risks and uncertainties.
 These include, but are not limited to, the gold price and a risk that the CTP exploration programme being undertaken by NST does not produce a commercial outcome.

-Environmental risks are noted in section 6 below and financial risks are set out in note 22 of the financial statements.
+Other risks are set out in note 28 of the financial statements.